lablon History, Family Crest & Coats of Arms

 Jean Leblanc, born in 1620, was the son of Clement Leblanc and Anne Fevre.
 He was one of the first ancestors with the name Leblanc found in Canada.
 Jean married Euphrasie-Madeleine Nicolet on 21st November 1643 and together they had seven children.

 Early History of the lablon family

-Another 255 words (18 lines of text) are included under the topic Early lablon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lablon research.
+Another 128 words (9 lines of text) are included under the topic Early lablon History in all our PDF Extended History products and printed products wherever possible.

 lablon Spelling Variations

 Most surnames have experienced slight spelling changes.
 A son may not chose to spell his name the same way that his father did.
 Many were errors, many deliberate.
 During the early development of the French language, a person usually gave his version, phonetically, to a scribe, a priest, or a recorder.
 Prefixes or suffixes varied.
 They were optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, there a many spelling variations of the name lablon, including Leblanc, Lebland, Leblang, Le Blanc, Blanc, Blanche, Blanchet, Blancheteau, Blancheton, Blanchonnet, Blanchot, Blanchaud, Blanquet, Blancot, Bianchi, Blanchecappe, Blanchecotte, Le Blank, Blank, Blanque, Blanke, Blancke and many more.